desmap/ale-sensible/README.md

 - **No bloat in .vimrc/init.vim,** no fiddling around, it's just one line pulling a tiny 190-byte-plugin**
 - **No mess with other gutter tools** which are way more important (e.g. git tools, markers, etc.)**
 - **Easy remove and add** of ALE and all its config, sometimes you don't want a noisy ALE being installed**
-- **Experience Vim/Neovim as what they are,** the slickest, most minimalistic, toned-down editor, not some jarring Frankenstein-IDE**
+- **Experience Vim/Neovim as what they are,** slick, minmalistic editors, not some jarring Frankenstein-IDEs**

 **Don't waste your precious time with setting up, maintaining _a linter_,** reading its docs and asking its maintainers how to use it; _it's. just. a. linter._, move on, code and create stuff, the linter should work for you, not the way around, you are not paid to set up a linter all day long; _linters are overrated_, actually most are less productive with linters than without because of the 'configuration porn', fixing wrong linter warnings and testing different linting engines; only because ALE is asynchornous doesn't make it less distracting**